wonghoifung/learning-erlang/README.md

 frog-erlang
 ===========

-A network framework based on Erlang
+A naive network framework based on Erlang

 The frog_server(erlang) does the same thing with the example server in frog(c++) repos, but acts slower.